EvoEsports/minicontrol/README.md

 # minicontrol
 Minicontrol for trackmania united forever, maniaplanet and trackmania 2020

-# Usage

-Usage is super easy:

-1. copy .env.example to .env and configure
-2. enable or disable needed plugins at `plugins.json`
-3. start with `./minicontrol`

-# Development
+# Intall

 The core is set as simple as possible, so you should be able to just do plugins very easily.
 > Notice: I changed to use bun instead of node, easiest way to migrate is just  `npm i -g bun`

 1. bun install
 2. copy .env.example to .env and configure
-3. bun run dev
+3. enable or disable needed plugins at `plugins.json`
+4. bun start

 ## TMC